adambard/learnxinyminutes-docs/csharp.html.markdown

             // ?? is syntactic sugar for specifying default value (coalesce)
             // in case variable is null
             int notNullable = nullable ??
 0; // 0

+            // ?. is an operator for null-propogation - a shorthand way of checking for null nullable?.Print(); // Use the Print() extension method if nullable isn't null

             // IMPLICITLY TYPED VARIABLES - you can let the compiler work out what the type is: var magic = "magic is a string, at compile time, so you still get type safety";